 Follow-up after a medication abortion

-To lessen the risk of infection during the week after having the procedure, you should not
+To reduce the risk of infection during the week after having the procedure, it is recommended that you do not:

-- insert anything into the vagina, including tampons (do not use tampons until your next period)
+- insert anything into your vagina, including tampons (do not use tampons until your next period)

 - have vaginal sex